Detect Any Shadow: Segment Anything for Video Shadow Detection: Approach

-We employ the two features $\bm{k}_{t}$ and $\bm{v}_{t}$ to update the memory bank for every frame.
+The two features $\bm{k}_{t}$ and $\bm{v}_{t}$ are subsequently applied to serve the prediction of subsequent frames.

-\textbf{Long-term attention.} The long-term attention is used to model the spatial object information between previous frame and the current frame.
-In this paper, we use the first frame as the long attention frame.
-As time goes by, the distance between the current frame and the first frame will gradually increase, but it still provides information of spatial object number.
-As shown in Figure~\ref{fig:attn} (a), given the feature $\bm{f}_{t}$ of the frame $t$, we can obtain feature $\tilde{\bm{f}}_{t}$ through self-attention and LayerNorm~\cite{ba2016layer}.
-Then we obtain $\bm{q}_{t}$ by feeding $\tilde{\bm{f}}_{t}$ to the same linear transformation $\phi$ as $\bm{k}_{1}$.
+\textbf{Long-term attention.} The long-term attention is used to model the spatial object information between the previous frame and the current frame.
+In this paper, we use the first frame as the long-term frame.
+As time goes by, the distance between the current frame and the first frame will gradually increase, leading to error drifts~\cite{oh2019video}.
+The introduction of long-term attention allows for the incorporation of spatial object numbers information, assisting the network in mitigating the issue of lost shadow information during shadow propagation.
+As shown in Figure~\ref{fig:attn}, given the feature $\bm{f}_{t}\in \mathbb{R}^{H\times W\times C}$ of the frame $\bm{I}_{t}$, we can obtain feature $\tilde{\bm{f}}_{t}\in \mathbb{R}^{H\times W\times C}$ through self-attention and LayerNorm~\cite{ba2016layer}.
+Then we obtain $\bm{q}_{t}\in \mathbb{R}^{HW\times C}$ by feeding $\tilde{\bm{f}}_{t}\in \mathbb{R}^{H\times W\times C}$ to the same linear transformation $\phi$ as $\bm{k}_{1}\in \mathbb{R}^{HW\times C}$.
 The formulation for long-term attention can be expressed as follows: